 Research.
 The Solar Foundation is built on unmatched expertise, with a reputation for high-quality and objective research on solar markets, economic impacts, and the workforce.
 We publish several acclaimed research reports each year that are widely cited among the business community, nonprofits, academics, policymakers, and the media.

 Capacity building.
 Through educational outreach and expert technical assistance, we work with decision makers in the government, business, and nonprofit arenas to expand solar energy use and promote a strong solar workforce.
+Recognizing that change often happens at the local level, we engage directly with communities to build support for clean energy and implement optimal solutions for a city, county, metro area, or state.

 Some of our major initiatives include:

-Solar Jobs Research
+Solar Jobs and Workforce Development

 Our annual National Solar Jobs Census is the first and most authoritative benchmark for solar jobs research.
 The Solar Jobs Census counts the number of solar jobs nationwide and down to the state and local levels, while providing comprehensive data on the U.S. solar workforce.
 It has shown time and again that solar is a leading source of job growth in the 21st century.